 5. Mukti Bhawan aka Hotel Salvation

 Shubhashish Bhutiani’s nuanced and enriching family drama is a profound meditation on life and death.
 Haunted by a dream Daya, a septuagenarian man, is convinced it’s his time to die.
 Following tradition, the old man donates a cow to the temple.
 He further insists on spending his last days on the banks of the Ganges.
 Daya, accompanied by his stressed son Rajiv, arrives at the hotel built to serve this specific purpose.
 In the days waiting for death, the father and son tentatively examine their past grievances.
 Although the plot outline seems a bit schmaltzy, Bhutiani’s delicate direction offers very mature snapshots of life’s simple joys and unalterable sorrows.
 Aided by well-rounded ensemble cast, Hotel Salvation pays fitting tribute to the city’s timelessness and hypnotic beauty.
-(By Arun Kumar)
+(Full review by Arun Kumar)

 While India is still grappling with the political and social reality of homosexuality, few films here dare to graze the subject.
 Rarer still are those that go beyond the challenges of coming out.
 A sensitively rendered gay drama, Loev explores the dynamics of love, friendship and intimacy between three men – Sahil (Dhruv Ganesh) Jai (Shiv Pandit) and Alex (Siddharth Menon).
 The focus isn’t on their sexual orientations and that’s set straight right from the first scene.
 A great film isn’t just about good content or story.
 It’s also in the telling.
 And that’s where Loev succeeds.
 The film is storytelling at its best — nuanced and seamless — aided also by the chemistry between the characters.
 Don’t miss it!
 (By Mansi Dutta)